typesense/typesense-website/docs-site/content/0.23.0/api/README.md

 :::tip
 This documentation itself is open source.
 If you find any issues, click on the Edit page button at the bottom of the page and send us a Pull Request.
 :::

-## Downgrading

-If you need to downgrade back to `v0.21.0` of Typesense for any reason, we've published a patched version `v0.21.1` with some backported changes that allow a v0.21 node to be started on a data directory that was previously upgraded by a `v0.22.2` upgrade.
-The other option is to clear the data directory (which will wipe out all data), install a previous version afresh and then re-index your data.

 <RedirectOldLinks />